justinchoi001/LESA-Tests/patcher-portal/src/Patcher Portal - Build Template.markdown

 <a href="#CreateABuild" name="CreateABuild">Create A Build</a>
 1. Click any account.
 1. Click Create Build.
+1. Select *6.x* from the Product Version drop down.
 1. Select *6.1.30* from Portal Version.
 1. Enter the following in the Tickets List:
 	 *LPEALPHAFIX-1, LPEALPHAFIX-2*.
 1. Enter *ACME* in the Account Code field.
-1. Enter *1* in the Ticket Name field.
+1. Enter *3* in the Ticket Name field.
 1. Click the Add button.
 1. Wait until the build is completed.
 <a href="#CreateASecondBuildUsingATemplate" name="CreateASecondBuildUsingATemplate">Create A Second Build Using A Template</a>